gabrielenizzoli/spark_engine/docs/components/component_tx.md

 If some parametrization is needed, the provided class must also implement `sparkengine.spark.transformation.DataTransformationWithParameters`.
 In this case the `param` map in the component is properly serialized to the requested Java bean.

+Finally, if some additional framework facilities are needed (like accumulators), the transformation can extend `sparkengine.spark.transformation.context.TransformationWithContext`.
+In this case the transformation will be injected a `Broadcast<TransformationContext>` object via the `setTransformationContext(...)` method.

 ## Table of contents

 {: .no_toc .text-delta }